IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ### 34.1.1 Actor Descriptions and Actor Profile Requirements

 The IUA actors are expected to be grouped with other actors that perform HTTP RESTful transactions.
 Grouping an Authorization Client with another actor means that this other actor will provide an access token as part of the HTTP transaction to a HTTP RESTful server.
 It may perform the Get Authorization Token transaction to obtain the access token.
-The corresponding HTTP RESTful server SHOULD be grouped with the Resource Server actor to indicate that the server can perform access control.
+The corresponding HTTP RESTful server should  be grouped with the Resource Server actor to indicate that the server can perform access control.

 #### 34.1.1.1 Authorization Client